Getting Started

 Materials and Methods or Subject Profile

-The research plan, the materials (or subjects), and the methods used should be described.
-An explanation of how the disease was confirmed and the controls used must be included, as well as the details of the data obtained and how it was analyzed.
-Methods must include the following aspects:
+It should include the study design, sample size calculation, the research question and plan, the materials (or subjects), and the methods used should be described.
+An explanation of how the disease was confirmed and the controls used must be included.
+The primary and secondary outcome measures of the study should be defined.
+Details of the data obtained and how it was analyzed should also be mentioned.

-When a surgical device is mentioned in the manuscript for the first time, its manufactures complete detail should be mentioned such as the BRANDED name of the device/medication followed by name of the manufacturer, city, and state.
+When a surgical device is mentioned in the manuscript for the first time, its manufacturer’s complete detail should be mentioned such as the BRAND name of the device/medication followed by name of the manufacturer, city, and state.
 For example IVC filter (C.R.
-Bard, Inc. Murray Hill, New Jersey, USA).
-Please mention the name of the Ultrasound machine, its manufacturer, and the country of origin.
-In addition please mention the type of transducer and its frequency used for the study.
-This should be mentioned in the methods or the section where you describe how the ultrasound was performed.
-For Example GE, Logiq E9, Milwaukee, USA
+Bard, Inc. Murray Hill, New Jersey, USA), ultrasound machine (GE, Logiq E9, Milwaukee, USA, type of transducer and its frequency).

 Ethics: When reporting studies on human subjects, indicate whether the procedures followed were in accordance with the ethical standards of the responsible committee on human experimentation (institutional or regional) and with the Helsinki Declaration of 1975, as revised in 2000 (available at https://www.wma.net/policies-post/wma-declaration-of-helsinki-ethical-principles-for-medical-research-involving-human-subjects/).
 For prospective studies involving human participants, authors are expected to mention about approval of (regional/national/institutional or independent Ethics Committee or Review Board, obtaining informed consent from adult research participants and obtaining assent for children aged over 7 years participating in the trial.
 The age beyond which assent would be required could vary as per regional and/or national guidelines.
 Ensure confidentiality of subjects by desisting from mentioning participants’ names, initials or hospital numbers, especially in illustrative material.
 When reporting experiments on animals, indicate whether the institution’s or a national research council’s guide for or any national law on the care and use of laboratory animals was followed.